isomerpages/nparks-gardencityfund/pages/Frequently Asked Questions (FAQ).md

 description: ""
 ---
 <b>1.
 What is GCF?</b><br>
-Garden City Fund (GCF) is a registered charity and IPC established by the National Parks Board but managed independently as a charity.
+Garden City Fund (GCF) is a registered charity and IPC established by the National Parks Board but managed independently as a charity.  <br>
-All donations raised will go towards projects and initiatives supported by (GCF).
+All donations raised will go towards projects and initiatives supported by (GCF).  <br>
 More information about (GCF) available [here](https://www.gardencityfund.gov.sg/who-we-are/about-gcf).

 <b>2.
 How do I make a donation?</b><br>